sampsyo/cs6120/content/blog/2019-10-23-ive/index.md

 for all of the loop blocks.
 This prevents local dead code analyses from removing the useless update: `i = i + 1`.

 Instead of local liveness, we need to consider the live-outs _of the entire loop_.
-Therefore, when considering the liveness of basic induction variables we don't check the live-outs of any one basic block.
+Therefore, when considering the liveness of IVs that we're trying to eliminate, we don't check the live-outs of any one basic block.
 Instead, we union all of the live-ins of the loop's successors.
 If `i` is not in that set of variables, we know that no code which executes after the loop will use `i` and we can safely delete it.